-In 2010, Continental faced high costs, unwieldy licensing, and limited employee adoption of its legacy PDF solution.
-This left the majority of the Hanover, Germany-based company’s more than 200,000 workers unable to effectively collaborate on projects, costing valuable time and lost productivity.
+In 2010, global manufacturing company Continental faced high costs, unwieldy licensing and limited employee adoption of its legacy PDF solution.
+This left the majority of the company’s more than 200,000 workers unable to effectively collaborate on projects, costing valuable time and lost productivity.

-With Nitro’s straightforward enterprise deployment, Continental was able to roll out the software quickly and efficiently to a much wider user base.
-The company has since seen significant gains in productivity and reductions in paper use.
+With Nitro’s straightforward enterprise deployment, Continental was able to roll out Nitro PDF Pro quickly and efficiently to a much wider user base.
+The company’s digital transformation included significant gains in productivity and a reduction in paper use.

-Whether your company produces anvils or airplanes, lawn mowers or light-rail, efficient and cost-effective internal document management is a necessary part of successful digital transformation.
-In the case of Continental, its swift adoption of a PDF productivity solution allowed the company to meet substantial efficiency challenges while saving money and reducing its environmental footprint along the way.
-Learn how the right document management tools can put your organization on the road to an exciting digital future with our e-book, Fulfilling the Promise of a Digital Workplace.
+Whether your company produces anvils or airplanes, lawnmowers or light rail, effective document productivity is a critical part of any successful digital transformation — just look at Continental.
+Its swift adoption of Nitro PDF Pro allowed the manufacturing company to meet substantial efficiency challenges while saving money and reducing its environmental footprint along the way.